john9francis/gradschool-database/README.md

 I wrote this software for two reasons.
 First, I wanted a database containing all the grad schools I have applied for or what to apply for.
 Second, I created this project to teach myself SQL.
 If you are a beginner to SQL, my code should be easy to understand because I am a beginner myself.
 I also created a "help" file with some problems I ran into while creating this project, and solutions to how I solved them.
 Access it [here.](HELP.md)

+### Features of this software:

+- Database accessor class that can work with any database
+- Database accessor class contains lots of useful functions like "modify_value()" or "add_to_database()"
+- UI class that handles any user input or outputs in the console
+- UI class can be very easily changed to a better type of UI

 [//]: # (Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running, a walkthrough of the code, and a view of how created the Relational Database.)

 [Software Demo Video](http://youtube.link.goes.here)